innodoc/innodoc-documentation/en/content.md

 title: Showcase Module for innoDoc
 ---

 This is an example course.
+It

-- It illustrates the possibilities of the innoConv converter.
+- illustrates the possibilities of innoDoc,

-- It serves as a reference for course authors.
+- serves as a reference for course authors,
+- is a test case for auotmated software tests.